 HYPGEOMDIST

-The HYPGEOMDIST function calculates the probability of a specified number of successes in a sample drawn from a finite population without replacement.
+The HYPGEOMDIST function returns the probability of a given number of successes in a sample drawn from a finite population without replacement.
+It is used in statistical analysis to calculate hypergeometric distribution probabilities.
+This function is useful for scenarios where sampling is done without replacement.

 Syntax 🔗